AANovokhatskiy/pyscarcopula/docs/guide/vine.md

 gof = gof_test(vine, u, to_pobs=False)
 ```

-The `gof_test` function auto-dispatches to the correct Rosenblatt transform for both C-vine and R-vine models, handling mixed SCAR/MLE edges correctly.
+The `gof_test` function dispatches to the correct Rosenblatt transform for
+both C-vine and R-vine models, including mixed SCAR/MLE edges.

 ## Sampling and prediction